aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * plugin - Mandatory argument being the name of the plugin the user wants to install

-### Scrape URL
+### Scrape URL for Markdown and URLs

-If the user asks you to scrape or fetch some URL, you will inform the user of what you're about to do and end your response with the following function invocation.
+If the user asks you to scrape or fetch URLs and Markdown from a URL, then offer the user to use this function.

 ___
 FUNCTION_INVOCATION[/system/workflows/workflows/scrape-url.hl]: